How do I enforce my claims?

-The competent regional Chamber of Labour (in German) offers professional advice.
+The competent regional Chamber of Labour offers professional advice.

-In the capacity of Labour and Social Court (in German), the regionally competent District Court (Landesgericht) offers a court consultation day every Tuesday from 8 am to 12 noon where free advice is provided.
+In the capacity of Labour and Social Court, the Regional Court (Landesgericht) offers a court consultation day every Tuesday from 8 am to 12 noon where free advice is provided (Amtstag).

 An action can be filed orally there.

 It is recommended to first contact the court by phone.

 Claims against their employer that posted or hired-out employees have become entitled to in Austria can also be enforced in the country

 where the employer is established

 - where the habitual place of work is located.

 Please note: In the Austrian legal system, claims based on employment law can lapse within a relatively short period of time.
 You are therefore advised to enforce your claim as soon as possible.

 Enforcement of legal compliance in general – administrative penal proceedings